Ratna04priya/Php-Banckend_Validations/README.md

 Web pages doesn't have memory.So, the user going from one web-page to other will be treated as completely new user.
-So, to prevent such situations, <sessions> are created in Php which allows to keep the track of the user.
+So, to prevent such situations, <h4>sessions<h4> are created in Php which allows to keep the track of the user.

 In the given SAMPLE files..the method to start, continue as well  as destroy the tracks..are given.